Jonas-Sebastian/practice-ecommerce-website/README.md

 - **Frontend Shop:** [View Frontend Live](https://jonas-sebastian-shop.vercel.app/)
 - **Frontend Admin Management:** [View Admin Panel](https://jonas-sebastian-shop.vercel.app/admin)

-**Note:** It may take a moment for the backend data to load due to hosting limitations on Render.
+**Note:** It may take a minute for the backend data to load due to hosting limitations on Render.

 ### Testing Credentials
 For the Admin Management panel, you can use the following credentials: